NikolayBlagoev/FairAgent/README.md

 # FairAgent
-Fair agent for the GeniusWeb platform
+Fair agents for the GeniusWeb platform

+### Written for my Bachelor Paper